 So it clashes.
 It causes problems when the kids (the new members, and the actual, literal kids) have questions which to follow.
 It's emotionally draining.

 Something had to give.
 To wear smooth, meld together, blend into a melting po-- (...look, the thesaurus is running dry.
 The two ideas clashed, and they eventually found a way to fit. )

 So, back to Savage Leather.
 What is, Savage Leather?
 Why is the Leather Flag hanging up there, with bloody red claw marks, with white bone slivers showing through the wounds?

-That's what Savage Leather is.
-The Predator, and the Leatherman.
-The bleeding claws hidden in the lap of the lovely bespectacled young secretary in a proper business suit.
-The rough, scarred, unshaven and ill kempt old biker with blood stains on his vest and tears in his oil stained denims who speaks with the diction of a scholar.
-Humans embody contradiction, and make their weapons - and their armor, out of the contradiction itself.
+The blood soaked claws neatly folded under a scarf in the lap of the sweet young secretary in coke bottle glasses.
+The scarred, unshaven old biker with blood and booze stains on his vest and holes in his oil stained denims who speaks with the accent of a college graduate, after spending his first lifetime as the club's accountant.

 Embrace Contradiction, as only humanity can.
 Accept that it's okay to be conflicting natures, regardless of what modern philosophy tells you.

 You yourself are a person who goes against the evolutionary drive to avoid pain and injury -- seeking out a partner who will push you into harder and harsher pains and places.